 If you have tar build up on the car then remove them off with a dedicated bug and tar remover.
 This is safer than trying to scab them off with your nails were being too aggressive or one slip may mean deeply scratching your car.

 2. The step pro-detailers embrace and cheap franchises ignore

 In my very strong opinion, the secret and crucial step in achieving a show quality finish is by decontaminating the paintwork.
 Quickly dabbling into physics, reflection is at its optimal when the light ray of incidence isn’t disrupted by a rough surface.

-Lifting off traces of microscopic dirt which couldn’t be removed during the wash stage promotes a smoother surface, not only to touch, but better for light to reflect and subsequently emitting higher amounts gloss and clarity in your finish.
+Lifting off traces of microscopic dirt which couldn’t be removed during the wash stage promotes a smoother surface, not only to touch but better for light to reflect and subsequently emitting higher amounts gloss and clarity in your finish.

 We’re so passionate about this part that the majority of our wash stage is focused on decontaminating paint both chemically through dissolving ferrous particles like railway rust, and mechanically via clay bar to remove the remainder of organic impurities like tree sap.

-Another benefit often overlooked is that lifting off these impurities mean you won’t press and embed them deeper into your paint whilst polishing by hand or machine, or seal them underneath your protective layer of wax or sealant.
+Another benefit often overlooked is that lifting off these impurities means you won’t press and embed them deeper into your paint whilst polishing by hand or machine, or seal them underneath your protective layer of wax or sealant.